ConsenSysMesh/stow-js/README.md

 1. `String` - Public key to re-encrypt the data to
 1. `String` - Private key to decrypt the record data.
 This should be a key controlled by the record owner
-1. `(String) => (Promise<String>)` - A function to resolve the data URI.
+1. `(String) => (String)` - A function to resolve the data URI.
 The parameter is the string data URI.
-The function should return the encrypted data in a buffer.
+The function should return the encrypted data.

 ### Returns